tliron/opengl-3d-vision-bridge/README.md

 ------------------

 There's not a lot of code here, but it's *extremely* delicate, and I worked very hard on getting it working.
-I've decided to provide it to you with these instructions free of charge (and without warranty), with a permissive MIT-style distribution license, because I love stereoscopy and want it used as widely as possible.
+I've decided to provide it to you free of charge (and without warranty), with a permissive MIT-style distribution license, because I love stereoscopy and want it used as widely as possible.
 All I ask in return (but do not require) is that you credit me somewhere in your final product, at the very least with something like this:

 "This product makes use of code written by Tal Liron."